-Mortgage Fraud in Florida
+Mortgage Fraud Attorneys in Jacksonville, FL

 Providing false information to procure any type of property or credit is a crime in Florida, and is generally punished as larceny.
 But, Florida also has a specific criminal statute regarding fraud in the mortgage lending process.
 A person commits mortgage fraud in Florida when he or she, knowingly and with intent to defraud:

 - Makes a material misrepresentation or omission during the mortgage lending process with the intent that the misinformation or omission be relied on by the lender, borrower, or other entity involved